cameronmaske/cameronmaske.com-v2/src/pages/courses/introduction-to-pytest/watch/factory-pytest-fixture.md

 And we'll pass the `name` to our `Person` object.
 Let's add one more test to demonstrate what the fixture is doing now.
 Each time it runs it should generate a unique name as the count is incremented, but we also have the ability to specify a name if needs be.
 33
 00:01:52,280 --> 00:01:55,320
-Let's run the test to verify our `fixture` works as intended....and they pass
+Let's run the test to verify our `fixture` works as intended....and they pass.
 </transcript>